Frank-Instruments/Frank-Instruments.github.io/README.md

-# Frank-Instruments.github.io
+## Purpose
-Personal web for publishing article and tools.
+This repositories as personal web to publish article and tools. the index.html static web as them index list page.
+## Index Web URL
+Frank-Instruments.github.io

+***Copyright@Frank-Instruments***